Borrowing from Other Libraries

 - current textbooks

-If you have a question regarding the availability of an item, please feel free to contact the Interlibrary Loan Office (504) 865-5610 for assistance.
+If you have a question regarding the availability of an item, please feel free to contact the Interlibrary Loan Office here or at (504) 865-5610 for assistance.

 During most of the year, it takes several business days to obtain an article and 1-2 weeks to obtain a book through interlibrary loan.
 Many libraries do not lend at all during the winter holidays extending from mid-December through early January.